-$\rm H{2'}{}^{12}CO$ and $\rm ^{13}CO$ are now multi-level molecules with the full rotation spectrum predicted.
+H2^{, 12}CO and 13CO are now multi-level molecules with the full rotation spectrum predicted.

 The pgrains treatment of grain physics has been incorporated, allowing fully resolved treatment of grains charging, collisions, and emission.
 It has been moved into the grains command with the final release.
+This effort was led by Peter van Hoof.